orkes-io/docs/docs/getting-started/running-an-inline-function.md

 write complex actions that will be executed by Conductor without having to find a place to host and run this worker.
 :::

-INLINE tasks can be scripted from the following template
+INLINE tasks can be scripted from the following template:
 ```javascript
 (function() {
    // Your code here